Train smart today. Keep progressing tomorrow.

 Your watch already knows how you run

-Using motion data from your Apple Watch or Garmin, PulseCoach analyses your cadence, ground contact time, and left-right balance.
+Using motion data from your Apple Watch, PulseCoach analyses your cadence, ground contact time, and left-right balance.
 After each run, you'll see what's working — and what's drifting.

 We don't just show metrics — we explain when changes matter.
 Early signs of fatigue-related form breakdown?
 We'll flag it before it becomes an injury.